LapTQ/hello-cpp/summaries/do-and-dont.md

     This is because `std::optional` has value semantics: local objects are copied.

+## Program-defined types

+* ✅ It's okay to pass enumerations by value.
+They are small and cheap to copy.
+* ✅ For **unscoped enumerations**, it's recommended to add an "invalid" or "unknown" enumerator with value 0 to avoid semantically invalid enumeration when it's zero-initialized:
+    ```C++
+    enum Animal
+    {
+        unknown = 0, // default value (0)
+        cat,
+        dog,
+    };
+    ```

+program-defined types are typically defined in header files. types are partially exempt from the one-definition rule: a given type is allowed to be defined in multiple code files.

 Inline functions are typically defined in "header" files, where they can be #included into the top of any code file that needs to see the full definition of the identifier.
 This ensures that all inline definitions for an identifier are "identical".